MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/teams-store-validation-guidelines.md

 The Teams app manifest defines your app's configurations.

 * Your manifest must conform to a publicly released manifest schema.
 For information, see the [manifest reference](~/resources/schema/manifest-schema.md).
-Do not submit your app using a preview version of the manifest.
+Don't submit your app using a preview version of the manifest.
-* If your app includes a bot or messaging extension, your manifest must be consistent with Bot Framework metadata, including bot name, logo, privacy policy link, and terms of service link.
+* If your app includes a bot or messaging extension, the app manifest must be consistent with Bot Framework metadata like bot name, logo, privacy policy link, and terms of service link.
 * If your app uses Azure Active Directory (Azure AD) for authentication, include the Azure AD Application (client) ID in the manifest.
 For more information, see the [manifest reference](~/resources/schema/manifest-schema.md#webapplicationinfo).

 ### App icons